Your credit report can be broken down into 6 sections which include the following:

 **If you fall 30-150 days in arrears and pay your account up to date, your rating reverts to an R1 or I1.
 If it goes to R9 or I9, it will remain for 7 years from the date the debt is paid.

 Bad Credit is like a cold, it can be treated and before you know it your credit score will be better.
-Think of “Your Durham Region Mortgage Doctor” as your “Good Credit “health care providers!
-Call us today feel better soon.
-Contact us right now!
-Let us help fix your bad credit!
+Think of “the Mortgage Doctor” as your “Good Credit “health care provider!
+Call us today at 866-452-1100 or Contact us right now using the form below!